Coderclc/Coderclc.github.io/docs/frontend/vue.md

 60. Hooks function to increase code reusability

 - Vue2.x uses mixins to share component logic.
 The defect is that mixins are also composed of Options.
 Multiple mixins will have naming conflicts.
-- 3.x can extract part of the independent logic through the hook function, and it can also be responsive! [script](C:\Users\Coderclc\Documents\MarkDown\images\script.webp)
+- 3.x can extract part of the independent logic through the hook function, and it can also be responsive!

 61. Hugs ts